sculptures • permaculture • primitive technology • kayaking • links • index • about

 Permaculture: A Designers' Manual by Bill Mollison

-Some times called the "Permaculturist's bible", this book (written by the co-creator of permaculture) is the most comprehensive on the subject.
+Some times called the "Permaculturist's bible", this book (written by the late co-creator of permaculture) is the most comprehensive on the subject.
 It is also the book most permaculture institutions base their curriculum from.
 Consequently, some find its size and sheer volume of information overwhelming and prefer Mollison’s other book, Introduction to Permaculture…or, The Basics Of Permaculture Design by Ross Mars or, The Permaculture Way: Practical Steps To Create A Self-Sustaining World by Graham Bell.

 Permaculture: Principles and Pathways Beyond Sustainability by David Holmgren